marcelm/cutadapt/doc/ideas.rst

 - warn when given adapter sequence contains non-IUPAC characters
 - try multithreading again, this time use os.pipe() or 0mq
 - extensible file type detection
+- the --times setting should be an attribute of Adapter

 Specifying adapters
 -------------------